Piriformis Syndrome Manchester

 Anatomy

-A pear-shaped muscle, the piriformis muscle is present in the gluteal (hip) region, and originates from the sacral
+A pear-shaped muscle, the piriformis muscle is present in the gluteal (hip) region, and originates from underside the sacral crest.

 It also lies beneath the gluteus maximus muscle.
-Its role is to rotate the leg outward when the hip is flexed during walking which is important to prevent a person from falling (Chang et al., 2022).
+Its role is to rotate the leg outward when the hip is flexed during walking which is important to help the balance and gait (Chang et al., 2022).

 How Does Piriformis Syndrome Present?